SAP-archive/cloud-jenkins/README.md

 - Upload files to Jenkins
 - Delete files from Jenkins
-- Store the Jenkins configuration in the SAP HANA Cloud document service so that it survives a restart
+- Store the Jenkins configuration in the SAP HANA Cloud Platform document service so that it survives a restart

 ### Next steps

 As next steps, you may want to
 - Add a new build job on your Jenkins instance.
-  Don't forget to also store the configuration in the SAP HANA Cloud document service ("Manage Jenkins" > "Manage Jenkins Installation on Cloud") so that the new job is still available after a restart.
+  Don't forget to also store the configuration in the SAP HANA Cloud Platform document service ("Manage Jenkins" > "Manage Jenkins Installation on Cloud") so that the new job is still available after a restart.
 - Read the this [blog article](http://scn.sap.com/community/developer-center/cloud-platform/blog/2013/10/11/run-your-own-jenkins-on-sap-hana-cloud-platform).

 ## Project Overview

 The project consists of the following modules:

-1. *cloud-jenkins-bootstrap*: This module contains the bootstrapping logic which restores the Jenkins configuratation from the SAP HANA Cloud document service before Jenkins is started.
+1. *cloud-jenkins-bootstrap*: This module contains the bootstrapping logic which restores the Jenkins configuratation from the SAP HANA Cloud Platform document service before Jenkins is started.
-2. *cloud-jenkins-storage*: This module contains the logic to store the Jenkins configuration in the SAP HANA Cloud document service.
+2. *cloud-jenkins-storage*: This module contains the logic to store the Jenkins configuration in the SAP HANA Cloud Platform document service.
 3. *cloud-jenkins-defaults*: This module contains the configuration which is used on first startup of the Cloud Jenkins.
 4. *cloud-jenkins-plugin*: This module contains the Cloud Jenkins plug-in.
 It provides the "Manage Cloud Jenkins Configuration" user interface.
 5. *cloud-jenkins-webarchive*: This module builds the Jenkins web archive that is ready to use in a SAP HANA Cloud Platform developer account.